 - Non-session cookies are used by a physical browser to persist website data for an extended period of time.
 They are usually stored in a file on the browser's machine until expiration.

-A physical browser that accesses a website maintains application session persistence until it is closed.
-After the browser is restarted and navigated to the same website, a new application session will be established.
-A website session is controlled by one (or more) HTTP session cookies, so a new session means a new value of the cookie.
-In StresStimulus, a VU can either restart a browser on every iteration (the session cookie will change on every iteration), or leave the browser open across all iterations (the session cookie will stay the same on every iteration).
+In StresStimulus, a VU can either restart a browser on every iteration (the session cookie will change on every iteration) or leave the browser open across all iterations (the session cookie will stay the same on every iteration).
 Maintaining session persistence across all iterations can be useful when a test case has a login process that needs to be done only on the first iteration and not on subsequent iterations.

 Here are two examples:

-- On the contrary, external users who use the application occasionally are signing in every time when they need to navigate through a scenario.
+- On the contrary, external users who use the application occasionally sign in whenever they need to navigate through a scenario.
 A new session cookie is assigned in every iteration.
 A login is most likely required in every iteration as well.

 - No labels